 \section{Introduction}

 Superconducting circuits designed to operate as artificial atoms, exhibiting discrete energy levels, are a promising platform for scalable quantum computing.
 These micron-sized circuits combine inductive and capacitive components with nanoscale Josephson junctions --- two superconductors sandwiching a non-superconducting barrier layer.
 Josephson junctions induce a non-linear response such that the two lowest energy states can be selectively addressed.
 Information is then encoded in the charge, flux, or phase of the circuit and stored for time frames limited by decoherence.\cite{Oliver2013} Although the precise microscopic origins of decoherence in Josephson junctions are not completely understood, they can be traced to defects in the superconductor, the tunneling barrier, and at the interfaces.
-These defects become problematic if they form two-level systems (TLSs), which have dipole moments that interact with operating currents, resulting in energy relaxation and dephasing.\cite{Phillips1987,Muller2019,Eckstein2013,deLeon2021}
+These defects become problematic when they form two‑level systems (TLSs) with electric dipole moments that couple to operating currents, leading to energy relaxation and dephasing.\cite{Phillips1987,Muller2019,Eckstein2013,deLeon2021}

 Aluminum is often considered the silicon of superconducting qubits.
 Most fabrication processes take advantage of aluminum's self-terminating native oxide to create an amorphous tunnel barrier in aluminum-based Josephson junctions.\cite{Lang_2023} However, this native oxide is known to be a significant source of defects that contribute to decoherence, leading researchers to explore alternative materials.\cite{deLeon2021,Zeng_2015,Martinis2005,Lisenfeld2015,Lisenfeld2019} Notably, tantalum (Ta) has recently emerged as a promising material for low-loss quantum circuits.
-Tantalum resonators have demonstrated high quality factors up to $15 \times 10^6$ in the single-photon regime,\cite{DeLeon2023, Urade2024, Shi2022} exceeding the highest values observed in aluminum resonators.\cite{Zikiy2023} Moreover, tantalum-based qubits have achieved record lifetimes ($T_1$) above 0.5 ms,\cite{Place2021, Wang2022} a significant improvement over aluminum-based qubits.\cite{Keller2017} However, these Ta-based qubits still depend on lossy AlO\(_x\) junction barriers.
+Tantalum resonators have demonstrated high quality factors up to $15 \times 10^6$ in the single-photon regime,\cite{DeLeon2023, Urade2024, Shi2022} exceeding the highest values observed in aluminum resonators.\cite{Zikiy2023} Moreover, tantalum-based qubits have achieved record lifetimes ($T_1$) of above 0.5 ms,\cite{Place2021, Wang2022} a significant improvement over aluminum-based qubits.\cite{Keller2017} However, these Ta-based qubits still depend on lossy AlO\(_x\) junction barriers.